DayZedAndConfused762/Y.A.A.C/doc/yaac1/index.md

 ## Overview

 The Y.A.A.C-1 is a general use CyberDeck, for general computing, cyber security, and offline internet.
 At it's core is a Raspberry Pi 4 in an Apache 3800 case.
 Powered by an Anker powerbank and a Geekworm UPS.
+It is currenty disassembled as I got in some new hardware, and want to refind the face plates.
+I will be posting pictures of the build process as it's put back together.

 This repository details my build process, as well as containing links to components, software, inspiration and other useful information.

 ![CyberDeck v0.1.0](../../img/yaac/yaac1/cyberdeck-3-v0-1-0.jpg)